JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

     - Install the app to your workspace to generate the Bot User OAuth Token (starts with `xoxb-`).
 2.  **Configure the Extension:**
     - Right-click on the extension icon in your Chrome toolbar and select **Options**.
-    - Enter your Slack Bot Token in the `Slack Token` field.
+    - Enter your Slack Bot Token (xoxb-) in the `Slack Token` field.
+    - Enter your Slack App-Level Token (xapp-) in the `Slack App Token` field.
     - Enter the exact name of the `Channel Name` you wish to monitor (e.g., `general`, `my-private-channel`).
     - **Bitbucket Configuration:**
       - Enter the `Bitbucket Pull Request URL Pattern` (e.g., `https://bitbucket.my-company.com/projects/*/repos/*/pull-requests/*/overview*`).